 The X11R7.7 release does not include all of the software formerly included in the previous X Window System releases.
 It is designed to be a reasonable baseline from which to start when building the window system for the first time for a new installation, distribution, or package set.
 It does not provide a full desktop environment, expecting a more feature rich set of applications to be installed from one of the several excellent desktop environments available for the X Window System.
 The X.Org developers continue to maintain and produce new releases of much of the software that was formerly in the main window system releases but is no longer included in the katamari releases, including many of the Athena Widgets desktop applications that were provided as samples in previous window system versions.

-Once their window system build is established, most builders watch for announcements of individual module updates on the xorg-announce mailing list [http://lists.x.org/mailman/listinfo/xorg-announce] and update to those as needed.
-The X.Org Foundation currently releases the X Window System katamari releases approximately once a year, but many modules, especially the X servers and drivers, are updated more frequently between those releases.
+Once their window system build is established, most builders watch for announcements of individual module updates on the xorg-announce mailing list [https://lists.x.org/mailman/listinfo/xorg-announce] and update to those as needed.